Author: Adalyn Grace Publication date: February 4, 2020 Genre: young adult, fantasy My rating: 4/5 stars

-Author: Alyssa Sheinmel Publication date: February 1, 2020 Genre: young adult, contemporary My rating: 4/5 stars
+Author: Sophie Gonzales Publication date: March 3, 2020 Genre: young adult, contemporary, romance, LGBTQ+ My rating: 5/5 stars

 Cute, queer, and oh-so-diverse, this might be my favorite book I’ve read this year thus far.
 Only Mostly Devastated is essentially a gay retelling of Grease, only with more humor (and emotions), broader social awareness, healthier relationships, and none of the “change the most fundamental aspects of your personality just to please a boy” nonsense that fills the end of the original musical.
 In other words, it is everything the world of light, contemporary YA thrives on, and I am so here for it.

 Author: Amelie Wen Zhao Publication date: November 19, 2019 Genre: young adult fantasy My rating: 3.5/5 stars

 For a novel that has inspired such intense feelings from fellow readers–both positive and negative–Blood Heir was a surprisingly lukewarm read for me.
 Though it does have its moments, especially with its handling of some real-world problems in a fantasy context, its overall impression on me was still that of a fairly common, predictable YA fantasy.

 Scattered throughout this review are some quotes I particularly enjoyed.
 Some take place in logical order; others I just kind of dropped in there.
 Sorry in advance for the casual tone of this review–it just felt fitting.